MartynaIwaniec/hangmanUG/README.md

 # wisielecUG
-The program is for Python programming course.
+The program is for a Python programming course.
-Documentation is for technical writing task.
+Documentation is for a technical writing task.

 # Overview
 This document will explain step-by-step how to run and play the program wisielec.py on **Linux** (Ubuntu) in 4 simple steps.